TejasAvinashShetty/tejasavinashshetty.github.io/_posts/2023-05-31-antiX-printing.md

 ---

 oK LET ME BE CLEAR. i REALLY DON'T HAVE ANY IDEA WHY ALL THESE STEPS WORK.
 They worked for me so here they are.

+Also, Don't be foolish.
+Ensure your printer's USB cable is pulgged in to the computer before doing this.
+Or else the HP printer option won't show up.
+Even if it does it will be something faulty which won't show up.

 ## Acknowledgements
 - [Install HP Printer drivers in Ubuntu, Linux Mint, and elementary OS : FossLinux](https://www.fosslinux.com/1547/install-hp-printer-drivers-in-ubuntu-linux-mint-and-elementary-os.htm)